Sing Ireland Welcomes the Gradual Return of Singing Groups -Updated 26/10/21

 Where patrons have mixed immunity status, pods of up to 6 participants will be permitted (excluding adult leaders/teachers).

 Multiple pods will be permissible subject to protective measures.

 Number of pods will have regard to the size of the venue and substantial social distance between individual pods.
 For further information on pods please see HERE.

 Organised outdoor group activities

 Restrictions on outdoor group activities for participants will be removed.

-Protective measures have not as yet been fully defined.
 However, Sing Ireland has identified the risk mitigation measures that may be necessary and would recommend the below measures be considered by singing groups.

 Protective measures may include risk mitigations including masks, social distance, hand hygiene, cleaning, ventilation, one-way systems, information for contact tracing, and the appointment of a risk assessment or covid officer.

 A new facet of the latest guidance that groups will need to be aware of if they return to indoor group activities, is they will be required to check vaccine and immunity status as different regulations apply to fully vaccinated/recovered groups and those with mixed immunity.
 Information on checking vaccine and recovery certs can be found HERE

 NOTE: you cannot ask an individual to provide information about their immunity status prior to arriving at an activity due to GDPR regulations.
 Using the covid cert checker retains no information.